monteslu/gamepad-node/docs/MAPPED_CONTROLLERS.md

 - PlayStation button layout (Cross/Circle/Square/Triangle)
 - 2 analog sticks + triggers on axes 2 and 5

-### What This Means
-- ✅ Your controller will work even if not listed above
-- ✅ You'll get a reasonable standard button layout
-- ✅ Database mappings provide more precise mapping when available

 ---

 ## Testing Your Controller